gavi210/SMaE_Exercise/Code/README.md

 # Defects Found
-Follows a description of each fault found per java file.

 ## OptionMenu.java
 For the OptionMenu class the review with the help of the automatic tool PMD was done first.
 This first review focused on best practices, code style and documentation.
 Complexity issues were ignored, because the reviewer thought that the thresholds were set too low.
-The manual review was done after and focused on design, the program being error prone and general bugs.
+The manual review was done after and focused on design decisions, logic and ease of modification.

 ### Manually detected Defects
 | Lines                                                               | Defect                                                                                                                       | Defect Type          | Recommendation                                                                                                                        | Occurences  |